ch-robinson/ch-robinson.github.com/_posts/2018-07-25-our-favorite-coworker.md

 - See which is hotter, Mars or Minneapolis

 ### Meta Scripts
 We also have meta scripts that help us improve Charlie and give him character.
-We have a scripts that:
+We have scripts that help with:
-- Create an issue in our Charlie repository with an idea or feedback on Charlie itself
+- Creating an issue in our Charlie repository with an idea or feedback on Charlie itself
 - Thanking Charlie
 - Greeting Charlie